Client-Focused. Experienced.

 In the old days, the party suing for divorce had to prove that their spouse had wronged them, and their spouse could fight to stay married.

-The attorneys of Maggio Law provide compassionate counsel and skilled representation for contested or uncontested divorces in Orange County and Southern California.
+The Irvine divorce attorneys of Maggio Law provide compassionate counsel and skilled representation for contested or uncontested divorces in Orange County and Southern California.
+We fully understand California divorce laws and can help with all divorce and family law matters.

 California Has No-Fault Divorce, But…